opensearch-project/documentation-website/_data-prepper/managing-data-prepper/source-coordination.md

 #### DynamoDB store

 Data Prepper will attempt to create the `dynamodb` table on startup unless the `skip_table_creation` flag is configured to `true`.
-Optionally, you can configure `ttl` on the table, which results in the store cleaning up items over time.
+Optionally, you can configure the [time-to-live](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) (`ttl`) on the table, which results in the store cleaning up items over time.
 Some sources rely on source coordination for the deduplication of data, so be sure to configure a large enough `ttl` depending on how long the pipeline will be running.

 If `ttl` is not configured on the table, any items no longer needed in the table must be cleaned manually.